-- Full selection: GE provides the full range of countertop, over the range and built-in microwaves.
+Full selection: GE provides the full range of countertop, over the range and built-in microwaves.

-- Multi-lingual capacity: Some GE microwaves are equipped with multilingual control panels and display both Spanish and English.
+Multi-lingual capacity: Some GE microwaves are equipped with multilingual control panels and display both Spanish and English.

-- Removable oven rack: Many models include a removable oven rack to lift the food off the bottom of the microwave to allow for more even heating.
+Removable oven rack: Many models include a removable oven rack to lift the food off the bottom of the microwave to allow for more even heating.

-- Many control features: Quick-function buttons are featured on several GE models including "Add 30 Seconds," "Child Lock," and "Auto Defrost."
+Many control features: Quick-function buttons are featured on several GE models including "Add 30 Seconds," "Child Lock," and "Auto Defrost."

-- Combination ovens: GE manufactures a top-range line of combination microwave and full-sized convection ovens.
+Combination ovens: GE manufactures a top-range line of combination microwave and full-sized convection ovens.
 They feature self-cleaning and glass touch controls.

-- Special offers: There are several ways to save money on your GE purchase including claiming rebates and choosing on-sale items through the website.
+Special offers: There are several ways to save money on your GE purchase including claiming rebates and choosing on-sale items through the website.
 You can also win money back by writing a review of your appliance.

-- Best for Small and medium-sized commercial kitchens, small families and large families.
+Best for: Small and medium-sized commercial kitchens, small families and large families.
 Anyone creating meals for multiple people would enjoy this range.

-GE Microwave Ovens Company Profile
+GE Microwave Ovens Company Information